rahulrajish/rahulrajish/README.md

 - 👋 Hi, I’m Rahul
-- 👀 I’m interested in learning Rust
-- 🌱 I’m currently learning Rust
+- 🦀 I’m currently learning Rust

 <!---
 rahulrajish/rahulrajish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.